w3f/Grants-Program/README.md

 - Simple
 - Effective

-The Web3 Foundation Open Grants Program focuses on technology grants up to **$30k**, which are tracked **transparently** on GitHub and disbursed in **bitcoin**.
+The Web3 Foundation Open Grants Program focuses on technology grants up to **CHF 30k**, which are tracked **transparently** on GitHub and disbursed in **bitcoin**.
 For larger grants, payments in other currencies and partly private submissions, please visit our [Web3 Foundation Grants page](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) on GitHub.

 You can find a list of areas in the Web 3.0 Technology Stack that demand particular development [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest-for-technical-grants), as well as a list of previously accepted projects [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).